Eye Movement Desensitisation and Reprocessing (EMDR)

 How can I access treatment?

-Dr Colin Clerkin is a clinical psychologist who has completed all 3 levels of EMDR training, which allows him to practice using this therapeutic approach.
-He has undergone extensive supervision of his practice and updates his knowledge by attending training events in EMDR every year.
+Dr Colin Clerkin is a clinical psychologist who has completed the full EMDR training, which allows him to practice using this therapeutic approach.
+He regularly engages in clinical supervision of his practice and updates his knowledge by attending training events in EMDR every year.
 He is an accredited EMDR Practitioner.
 If you choose to work with him, he will talk with you about strategies for helping you; then together you can develop a treatment plan, which may include EMDR.

 Call 01244 677010, or email Colin to arrange a free telephone consultation to discuss your concerns further.